oban-bg/oban/README.md

 * `0 0 * DEC *` — Once a day at midnight during December
 * `0 7-9,4-6 13 * FRI` — Once an hour during both rush hours on Friday the 13th

 For more in depth information see the man documentation for `cron` and `crontab` in your system.
 Alternatively you can experiment with various expressions online at [Crontab Guru][guru].

 #### Caveats & Guidelines

 * All schedules are evaluated as UTC unless a different timezone is provided.
 See `Oban.Plugins.Cron` for information about configuring a timezone.

 * Workers can be used for regular _and_ scheduled jobs so long as they accept different arguments.

-* Duplicate jobs are prevented through transactional locks and unique constraints.
-Workers that are used for regular and scheduled jobs _must not_ specify `unique` options less than `60s`.

 * Long running jobs may execute simultaneously if the scheduling interval is shorter than it takes to execute the job.
 You can prevent overlap by passing custom `unique` opts in the crontab config:

   ```elixir
   custom_args = %{scheduled: true}